AREAS OF EXPERTISE:

 Geraint is an experienced chancery and commercial practitioner, combining an outstanding academic background with tactical awareness and an eye for detail.

 His practice covers the full range of property and commercial litigation, as well as professional negligence.

 Geraint regularly delivers seminars at Chambers events and in-house to solicitors.
+He has been invited to speak at multiple Property Litigation Association events and to provide training at the Business & Property Court District Judges’ national meeting.
 Areas covered have included:

 Year of Call: 2001